 We record property, plant and equipment at the lower of original cost or fair value if impaired.
 Capitalized costs include labor, materials and other direct and indirect costs, and AFUDC.
 The amounts assigned to property, plant and equipment of acquired businesses are based upon estimated fair value at date of acquisition.
+When we retire depreciable utility plant and equipment, we charge the original cost to accumulated depreciation for financial accounting purposes.
+Costs incurred to retire utility plant and equipment, net of salvage, are recorded in regulatory assets and amortized over five years, consistent with prior ratemaking treatment (See Note 5).

 We record depreciation expense for plant and equipment on a straight-line basis based upon projected service lives of the various classes of depreciable property.
 The estimated useful lives of the classes of depreciable property are reviewed by a third party and adjusted, if necessary, as part of periodic service life studies required by the PAPUC.
-The average composite depreciation rates at our Gas Utility and Electric Utility for Fiscal 2020 and 2019 were as follows: